JSMilton/poly-docs/docs/index.md

   The closer a node is to the middle, the faster it will repeat.

-  **Swipe down** on a color to enable / disable all the nodes of that color.
-This differs from the mixers mute function in that it allows currently playing notes to finish, rather than immediately turning off all sound from that color.
+  **Swipe up and down** on a color to mute / solo all the nodes of that color.
+This differs from the mixers mute / solo functions in that it allows currently playing notes to finish, rather than immediately turning off all sound from that color.

   ---